rackerlabs/support-how-to/content/vmware-services/vmware-server-virt-faq.md

 #### How are my VMs backed up?

-Rackspace can back up VMs through our VM Recovery service or Rackspace Managed Backup.
+Rackspace can back up VMs through Rackspace Managed Backup service.
+Guest OS agent-based backups are available along with image-level backup through the VM Recovery add-on Service.

 #### What is a snapshot and how does it work?